Endrick (footballer, born 1995): International career

-As Endrick was born in Brazil prior to acquiring Malaysian citizenship, Endrick is eligible to play for Brazil.
+As Endrick was born in Brazil before acquiring Malaysian citizenship, Endrick is eligible to play for Brazil.
 After playing in Malaysia for the last 6 years, Endrick acquired Malaysian citizenship in early 2023, thus allowing him to represent Malaysia.
-On 15 March 2023, he received his first national call up to the Malaysia national team for the centralised training camp beginning on 18 March ahead of the international friendlies against Turkmenistan and Hong Kong.
+On 15 March 2023, he received his first national call-up to the Malaysia national team for the centralised training camp beginning on 18 March ahead of the international friendlies against Turkmenistan and Hong Kong.
 He made his debut on 28 March against Turkmenistan at the Sultan Ibrahim Stadium.
 He was also called up to play at the 2023 Merdeka Tournament in October 2023.

-Endrick was part of the squad that was chosen to represent at the 2023 AFC Asian Cup in Qatar and also the 2024 ASEAN Championship.
+Endrick was part of the Malaysia squad at the 2023 AFC Asian Cup in Qatar and also the 2024 ASEAN Championship.

+He scored his first international goal on 31 March 2026 against Vietnam during the 2027 AFC Asian Cup qualification at the Thiên Trường Stadium.